 Bladeless LASIK is the most modern technology for safe, accurate and customized vision correction.
 No surgical blade is used.
 Instead, the surgeon focuses cool laser energy from a Femtosecond laser onto the cornea to cut the flap.
 The laser painlessly creates a very precise corneal flap and allows for greater corneal stability and the treatment of higher levels of correction.
 It also reduces the risks associated with a blade passing through the surface of the eye.

 Drs.
-Primack and Altman are the most experienced refractive surgeons in the region to perform Bladeless LASIK on-site in the convenience of their fully-licensed outpatient surgical facility in Wyomissing.
+Primack, Altman, and Shah are the most experienced refractive surgeons in the region to perform Bladeless LASIK on-site in the convenience of their fully-licensed outpatient surgical facility in Wyomissing.

 Every surgery comes with some risks but, when performed by a highly-qualified and skilled surgeon, such as Dr. Primack or Dr. Altman, LASIK surgery is one of the safest eye procedures.
 Because LASIK technology has vastly improved over the years, your risk of complications is very low.
 Over 99% of LASIK patients experience no complications at all and are delighted with the improvement in their vision.